spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/field-communications/gitlab-highspot/index.html.md

 **Can all team members upload content into Highspot?**

-There are two spots in which all team members can upload content in Highspot that all users can access: the Sales Contributed Spot (for Sales, Channel, Alliances and Operations-related submissions) and Customer Success (for CS-related sumissions).
-Content submitted to these spots require review before it is visible to all users.
+There is one spot in which all team members can upload content in Highspot that all users can access: the Sales Contributed Spot (for Sales, Channel, Alliances and Operations-related submissions).
+Content submitted to this spot requires review before it is visible to all users.
 Each team member can upload content to their Personal Spot without the need for review.
 Keep in mind that content uploaded to your personal spot will *only* be viewable by that user.

 **How do I request to become a content owner?**

-Please request access from the manager of Field Communications & Content.
+Please request access from the owner of the spot where you would like to gain access.

 **How do I determine the owner(s) of a spot?**